 How to Make the Filling

-Once you have your graham cracker crust poured into the bottom of your pan, spread the apple pie filling carefully over the crust.
+Once you have your graham cracker crust pressed into the bottom of your pan, spread the apple pie filling carefully over the crust.
 In a large bowl, whip the cream cheese until fluffy.
 Add the sugar, vanilla, and eggs and beat until smooth, which only takes a few seconds.
 Pour this over the apple pie filling and bake for 50-55 minutes at 350°F. Remember, you want the cake to be set before you take it out to cool.

 Do I Have to Use Room Temperature Cream Cheese?